 Darden uses water directly in our operations, primarily in our kitchens for preparing and cooking food, hand washing and cleaning, as well as in restaurant restrooms and for landscape irrigation.
 We also use water indirectly through our purchasing of a wide variety of foods that require inputs of water to produce and process.

 We have been able to achieve dramatic progress by taking a variety of steps – some seemingly small, others more significant and most invisible to our guests.
-And many in partnership with our employee Green Teams, which are groups of employees in each of our restaurants that implement programs aimed at reducing waste, energy and water usage, as well as identify new ways to improve the sustainability performance of our restaurants.
+And many in partnership with our employee Sustainability Teams, which are groups of employees in each of our restaurants that implement programs aimed at reducing waste, energy and water usage, as well as identify new ways to improve the sustainability performance of our restaurants.
 Collectively this has had a huge impact.